PierfrancescoSoffritti/android-youtube-player/README.md

 layout.addView(youtubePlayerView);
 ```

-if the height of the view is set to `wrap_content`, the view will automatically have an aspect ratio of 16:9, so that videos won't look bad.
+if the height of the View is set to `wrap_content`, the View will automatically have an aspect ratio of 16:9, to fit the aspect ratio of YouTube videos.

 ### Initialization
 In order to use the YouTube player you need to initialize it.
-Call `YouTubePlayerView.initialize(YouTubePlayerInitListener listener, boolean handleNetworkEvents)` to do so.
+To do that, call `YouTubePlayerView.initialize(YouTubePlayerInitListener listener, boolean handleNetworkEvents)`.

 This methods takes in a [YouTubePlayerInitListener](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/player/listeners/YouTubePlayerInitListener.java) and a boolean.
 The boolean parameter is used to tell the library whether it should handle network events or not, read more about network events [here](#network-events).

-The callback `YouTubePlayerInitListener.onInitSuccess(YouTubePlayer)` will be called by the library.
-The argument is a reference to the initialized YouTubePlayer.
+The callback `YouTubePlayerInitListener.onInitSuccess(YouTubePlayer initializedYouTubePlayer)` will be called by the library when the initialization is completed.
+That is, when the IFrame YouTube player has been download in the WebView.
+The argument of the function is a reference to the initialized YouTubePlayer object.
 The YouTubePlayer is the object responsible for handling the playback of YouTube videos, read more about it [here](#youtubeplayer).

 ### Full screen
 You can use the `YouTubePlayerView` to set the player full screen or not, using these methods